MrTuts/WesBos-React-and-GraphQL-Frontend/readme.md

 ## 40

 - to be able to call the mutation `sendUserPasswordResetLink` in `components/RequestReset.tsx` we need to activate this feature in keystone, see backend `keystone.ts`

+##  50

+- There is optimistic update solution in `components/RemoveFromCart.tsx`, but it does not work and causes every query to re-fetch